sayak119/pastebin/README.md

 * Edit and  delete your pastes.
 * View all your pastes (for members only)
 * Download codes
+* you can now use it on Android without root

 ## Getting Started